Monday Partly cloudy. Winds W/SW 15 to 20 km/h becoming light in the evening.

-Wednesday Cloudy.
-Slight (30%) chance of a shower in the southwest, near zero chance elsewhere.
-Light winds becoming SW 15 to 20 km/h in the early afternoon then becoming light in the late afternoon.
+Tuesday Cloudy.
+Medium (50%) chance of showers in the morning and afternoon.
+Light winds becoming SW 15 to 25 km/h in the morning then tending S in the evening.

-Friday Sunny.
-Winds E/SE 15 to 20 km/h tending E/NE during the morning then becoming light during the day.
+Thursday Sunny.
+Winds E/NE 15 to 20 km/h becoming light during the morning.

 - observations list type

 - sky observations

 ||Time||Wind dir||Wind spd||Wind gust||Tmp||Dew pt||Feels like||RH||Fire||Rain||Pres|

 Tropical Cyclone Debbie has intensified to category four and is expected to hit the north Queensland coast on Tuesday morning, the Bureau of Meteorology (BOM) has warned.

 Engineers are frantically working to solve engine problems on the Royal Australian Navy's two largest ships, with fears the Landing Helicopter Docks (LHDs) could be out of action for several weeks.

 As Tropical Cyclone Debbie strengthens off the coast near Townsville in north Queensland, residents are being warned to prepare for the worst storm to hit the state since Cyclone Yasi in 2011.